 Character Dining For Grownups: Garden Grill

 You may have witnessed the — shall we say, exuberant — spirit that pervades Chef Mickey’s at breakfast and dinner time.
-This character dining experience at Disney’s Contemporary is one of the Resort’s most popular, and can be viewed from above as you whirl by on the Monorail.
-It can get right down raucous with excited children and loud music and the inevitable napkin twirling.
+This character dining experience at Disney’s Contemporary is one of the Resort’s most popular and can be viewed from above as you whirl by on the Monorail.
+It can get downright raucous with excited children and loud music and the inevitable napkin twirling.

 And that’s totally fine, if you’re up for it.
 But if you aren’t, you may leave with a splitting headache.

 If you’re an adults-only group, there’s probably a good chance you’d prefer to keep it on the quiet side.
 You know what?
 You can still enjoy character dining and all the great photo ops.
 And Garden Grill in Epcot’s Future World is a great spot for it.

 Garden Grill is located in The Land building.
 And while the character dining is super fun, the restaurant has another unique attribute: it revolves!

 Not at supersonic speed, of course.
 You won’t be getting motion sickness while you dine.
 But you will enjoy an ever-changing view of the Living with the Land attraction as you enjoy your dinner.
 And in between the changing tableaus, expect a few fun visitors!

 As for eats, there isn’t a lot of traipsing about, as the Garden Grill is a family style meal.
 You’ll enjoy Chip ‘n’ Dale’s Harvest Feast, an all-you-care-to-enjoy meal of fresh baked Rolls with Butter, a Garden Salad, and a Trio of Entrees and Sides.

 And the Short Cake is a deliciously sweet ending to your meal.